Skip to main content

 How much does a tapas meal for two cost in Córdoba?

-At a traditional taberna like Taberna Salinas or Sociedad Plateros, budget €25–35 for two including wine — excellent value for the quality.
+At a traditional taberna like Taberna Salinas or Sociedad Plateros, budget €25–35 for two including wine.
 Bodegas Campos runs higher (€40–55 for two).
-Tourist-facing bars near the Mezquita charge similar prices for noticeably lower quality.
+Tourist-facing bars near the Mezquita often charge similar prices for noticeably lower quality.